codebymini/LoopWorkspace/Scripts/LocalizationInstructions.md

 First navigate to the LoopWorkspace directory in the appropriate branch, normally this is the `dev` branch.
 Make sure it is fully up to date with GitHub.

-Make sure the scripts are executable.
-You may need to apply `chmod +x` to the scripts.

 Make sure the Xcode workspace is **not** open on your Mac or this will fail.

 ```